China

 2026.02.14 23:15 GMT+8

-Chinese Foreign Minister Wang Yi says China and Europe are partners, not 'systemic rivals'
+Wang Yi says China and Europe are partners, not 'systemic rivals'

-Updated 2026.02.14 23:15 GMT+8
+Updated 2026.02.15 19:22 GMT+8

 CGTN

-File photo of Chinese Foreign Minister Wang Yi. /VCG
+A file photo of Chinese Foreign Minister Wang Yi. /VCG

-Wang, also a member of the Political Bureau of the Communist Party of China Central Committee, said that China and Europe are partners, not rivals and certainly not "systemic rivals."
-He noted that the two sides have engaged with each other for over half a century, and the extensive outcomes achieved are sufficient proof of this partnership.
-The daily trade volume between China and Europe now exceeds $2 billion, surpassing the total trade volume for the entire year prior to the establishment of diplomatic relations, and hundreds of cooperation mechanisms are operating continuously.
+He noted that China and Europe have engaged with each other for over half a century, and the extensive outcomes achieved are sufficient proof of this partnership.
+The daily trade volume between China and the EU now exceeds $2 billion, surpassing the total trade volume for the entire year prior to the establishment of diplomatic relations, and hundreds of cooperation mechanisms are operating continuously.

 He emphasized that the concept of "systemic rivalry" reflects a negative mindset and is a misperception.
 If such rhetoric continues to be amplified or sensationalized, it will cause harmful interference and impact the future of China-Europe relations.

-Wang Yi pointed out that although China and Europe have different social systems, values and development models, these differences stem from their respective historical and cultural backgrounds and are the choices of their peoples.
+Wang pointed out that although China and Europe have different social systems, values and development models, these differences stem from their respective historical and cultural backgrounds and are the choices of their peoples.
 Differences should not be a reason for rivalry, nor should disagreements be grounds for confrontation.
 The correct approach is to respect, appreciate and learn from each other, achieve common development and jointly illuminate the world.

 Copyright ©